jasnell/TSC/Applications/Express.md

 repositories will continue to have those permissions.
 Onboarding of new Collaborators would follow a process decided by the Express TC but it is expected to be similar, if not identical, to the process used by Node.js core.

+The Express TC's purpose is the support, maintenance and further development of the Express top level project under the Node.js Foundation.

+The TC's responsibilities include:

+* Management of the full set of GitHub repositories listed above
+* Technical direction of the overall Express project
+* Express Project governance and process
+* Contribution policy
+* GitHub repository hosting
+* Conduct guidelines
+* Maintaining the list of additional Collaborators

 ### Contribution and Governance Process